hyeonji0831/CPE_machine_learning_prediction/README.md

 ## FAQ

 ### How can I reproduce the analysis?
-Clone the repository, install the required packages, and follow the instructions in the notebooks and scripts to reproduce the analysis.
+Download dataset, open each R code and python code, and follow the flow to reproduce the analysis.

 ### Where can I find the datasets?
 The datasets used in this study are located in the `data/` directory.